Syrian Music Preservation Initiative – Home

 Violinist, Founder and Artistic Director

-He co-founded Awj ensemble in Damascus, and has continued to perform in the US with groups like the Orchestra of the Bronx and the National Arab Orchestra.
+In Damascus, he co-founded the Awj ensemble and has continued to perform in the U.S. with groups such as the Excelsior Symphony Orchestra and the National Arab Orchestra.

-In medicine, Samer received his M.D. from Syria and is currently an Attending Pathologist and Assistant Professor at Lenox Hill Hospital in Manhattan, New York.
+In the medical field, Samer earned his M.D. in Syria and currently works as a Pathologist and Assistant Professor at Lenox Hill Hospital in Manhattan, effectively balancing his passions for both medicine and music.

 Marissa Arciola Ali